The Covenant in depth

 However, if moving between schools became a common experience for school children in the civilian population, it would no longer be a disadvantage for Service children specifically.
 A degree of judgement is often required to decide if the Armed Forces’ experience has become common, so that they are no longer at a disadvantage compared to the civilian population.

-Covenant disadvantage is always about comparing the Armed Forces Community with the general population.
+This does not count as a Covenant disadvantage.
+Covenant disadvantage is always about comparing the Armed Forces community with the general population.
 It is never about comparing different groups in the Armed Forces Community with each other.
-The Covenant is not about providing the same experience to all members of the Armed Forces Community.
+The Covenant is not about providing the same experience to all members of the Armed Forces community.

 In everyday speech, frequently relocating, exposure to danger, separation from family, and other related issues, might be seen as examples of disadvantage arising from Service.
-However, the Covenant sees these as the ‘unique obligations and sacrifices of Service’, rather than Covenant disadvantages.
+However, the Covenant sees these as the ‘unique obligations and sacrifices of Service’.
 That is, they are necessary disparities compared to the general population, that enable the Armed Forces to function effectively.

 Special provision